Differentiated Course of Study

 Spectrum Academy’s OT’s also provide ground breaking sensory interventions.
 Spectrum Academy’s mission is to meet the sensory needs of all of our students, and this is done in a variety of ways.
 We have suspended equipment and calming sensory rooms in each building that are accessible to all of our students on a daily basis.
 Sensory equipment is available to all classrooms and to all students, regardless of developmental level.
 All of our classrooms teach self-regulation on a daily basis using the Zones of Regulation curriculum.

-Art is incorporated into the Elementary schools as well as offered as an elective in our upper grades.
+At Spectrum Academy, Art is incorporated into the Elementary schools as well as offered as an elective in our upper grades.

 We also offer Drama class and Choir Club at the Pleasant Grove Campus and Dance at the North Salt Lake Campus.